wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ```js
 const asErrorText = addClasses('text-red-300');
 ```
-Or, sometimes they will apply more than one class to completely describe a particular context, eg
+Or, sometimes they will apply more than one class to completely describe an element's style in a particular context, eg
 ```js
 const asPrimaryHeader = addClasses('font-bold text-3xl');
 ```

-Element tokens can be combined to produce styles for more specific contexts:
+Element tokens can be combined to produce composite tokens for more specific
+contexts:
 ```js
 const asErrorPageHeader = flow(asErrorText, asPrimaryHeader);
 ```